google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 Here is an example of using the `tweepy` API to query Twitter for the term 'Machine Learning'.

-You can see that we first have to authenticate, and then once we authenticate we can call the `search` functions on the API.
+You can see that we first have to authenticate, and then once we authenticate, we can call the `search` functions on the API.

 Every API is different.
 If you have a service that you want to get data from, check and see if they have an API.
-Then, see if there is a Python wrapper around that API.
+Then see if there is a Python wrapper around that API.
 For example, tweepy is a library that makes working with the Twitter API easier.
 Wrappers exist for many popular services, so always check before trying to use any API directly.